finos/common-domain-model/website/versioned_docs/version-5.13.0/eligible-collateral-representation.md

-options of granularity; for example `issuerType` will allow you to define further express data for the detail to be more specific to the type of issuer for example: `SovereignCentralBank`, `QuasiGovernment`, `RegionalGovernment` and so on.
-If necessary, each will offer further levels of granularity relevant to each issuer type.
+options of granularity; for example `issuerType` will allow you to define further express data for the detail to be more specific to the type of issuer for example: `SovereignCentralBank`, `QuasiGovernment`, `RegionalGovernment` and so on., If necessary, each will offer further levels of granularity relevant to each issuer type.
 These will be covered in more detail and in further examples throughout this guide.

 Other attributes of `IssuerCriteria` can be used and added to your issuer description, if required, and will give various levels of granularity dependent on their nature and purpose in describing the issuer.
-For example `issuerCountryOfOrigin` enables an enumerator to be selected from a list of Country Codes.
+For example `issuerCountryOfOrigin` is a free format 'string' representation to be populated by a country name, code.

-`counterpartyOwnIssuePermitted` is a Boolean data option to specify whether collateral issued by the poster is eligible.
+`counterpartyOwnIssuePermitted` is a Boolean data option to specify Y/N.
-`issuerName` is used to express a legal entity identifier using the `LegalEntity` data type.
+`issuerName` is used to express a legal entity id as a 'string'.
-Whereas other attributes will have more detailed options, such as `IssuerAgencyRating`; these will be covered in more detail and in further examples throughout this guide.
+Whereas, other attributes will have more detailed options such as `IssuerAgencyRating` These will be covered in more detail and in further examples throughout this guide.

-### Eligible Collateral Criteria

-The data type `EligibleCollateralCriteria` is used to define a set of criteria, that is `IssuerCriteria` and `AssetCriteria`, together and apply a collateral treatment to them.

-There are three additional attributes - defined in `CollateralCriteriaBase` - which can be used to configure the formation of the set, using enumerators:

-- `appliesTo` defines that the criteria applies to only one, or both, of the parties
-- `restrictTo` defines that the criteria applies to only a specific type of margin, ie IM or VM
-- `ratingPriorityResolution` defines whether the Asset or Issuer Criteria has precedence if Agency Ratings are defined for both.

-### Treatment Functions
+# Treatment Functions

 Treatment rules can be applied to eligible collateral in several ways using data type `CollateralTreatment` which specifies the treatment terms for the eligible collateral criteria specified .
 This includes a number of options which are listed below:

--   `valuationTreatment` Specification of the valuation treatment for the specified collateral, such as haircuts percentages.
+-   `ValuationTreatment` Specification of the valuation treatment for the specified collateral, such as haircuts percentages.
 -   `concentrationLimit` Specification of concentration limits applicable to the collateral criteria.